Madison Desch: 2015

 Desch competed at the 2015 City of Jesolo Trophy for the U.S. National team.
 On April 10, 2015, Desch announced that she was committed to the University of Alabama and their gymnastics team to do collegiate gymnastics.

 On August 13, Desch competed at the P&G Championships where she competed on 3 events (not vault).
 She started on bars and scored a 13.100.
-She had a sub-par beam routine and scored a 13.850.
-On floor, she scored a 13.500.
-She withdrew from the remainder of the competition because of a back injury.
 However, Desch was invited to the Worlds training camp at the Karolyi Ranch.

 On November 11, 2015, she signed the National Letter of Intent to the University of Alabama.

 2016

 On May 29, 2016, Desch announced her retirement from elite gymnastics via her personal Instagram account, citing a persistent back injury.
 She said she would focus instead on preparing for her collegiate career at the University of Alabama.

 NCAA career

 2017

 In her freshman season at the University of Alabama, Desch was named to the Scholastic All-American, All-SEC, and SEC All-Freshman team and scored a 9.95 on both vault and floor during the regular season.
 Alabama advanced to the NCAA Championship final (Super Six), ultimately placing sixth.